SimoneMarretta/ADM-HW3/README.md

 * `utils.py`: a python file that gather functions we need in more than one of the previous files like (`collector`, `parser`, etc.)
 * `main.py`: a python file that once executed build up the search engine.
 * `exercise_4.py`: python file that contains the implementation of the algorithm that solves problem 4.
-* `main.ipynb`: a Jupyter notebook that explains the strategies we adopted solving the homework and the Bonus point (visualization task).
+* `main.ipynb`: a Jupyter notebook that explains the strategies we adopted solving the homework.